ContextLab/chatify/README.md

 # I want to help!

-Yay-- welcome!
+Yay-- welcome 🎉!
 This is a new project (in the "concept" phase) and we're looking for all the help we can get!
 If you're new around here and want to explore/contribute, here's how:

 1. [Fork](https://github.com/ContextLab/chatify/fork) this repository so that you can work with your own "copy" of the code base
 2. Take a look at our [Project Board](https://github.com/orgs/ContextLab/projects/3) and/or the list of open [issues](https://github.com/ContextLab/chatify/issues) to get a sense of the current project status, todo list, etc.